swaldy/smart_pixels_BDT/README.md

 ```bash
 python3 preprocess.py
 ```
+It will take about 8 minutes.
+Don't be alarmed.
 Please note that the file numbers to scan over are hardcoded as well as all paths.